When is the best time to retire?

 1. Do you have a pension?

 If you work for the government or an employer that offers a defined benefit pension plan, it might be smart to retire on the day that follows the anniversary of your first day working there.
-This way, you’ll receive an extra year of service credit toward the calculation of your pension benefits.
+This way, you’ll receive an extra year-of-service credit toward the calculation of your pension benefits.

-2. Have you saved up any cash reserves?
+2. Have you saved up cash reserves?

 However, if you don’t have any cash savings and will need to start withdrawing money from your retirement account as soon as you retire, you may consider retiring either very early or very late in the year.
 This could allow you to avoid making retirement account withdrawals in a year when you might have earned income that would push you into a higher tax bracket.